sn4k3/UVtools/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
+# Overview:
-Use descriptive and complete title!
+1. Use descriptive and complete title!
-Review all information and make sure it's clear and complete.
+2. Review all information and make sure it's clear and complete.
+3. Erase all unused sections.
 !-->